Abdullah-q12/Data_Preprocessing_Project/README.md

-# PAI Assignment 03 – Image & Audio Preprocessing
+##Image & Audio Preprocessing

-This repository contains my implementation of Assignment #03 for AI2822 Programming for AI.
+This repository contains projects on **image and video preprocessing**, demonstrating data handling, cleaning, and preparation techniques using Python.

 ## Contents
 - Image preprocessing pipeline using PyTorch